 Time went by, computers became more and more important, and the desk started attempting to resolve as many issues as possible without passing information to other groups.
 More recently, we’ve measured support effectiveness and efficiency by first level resolution (FLR), first contact resolution (FCR), time to resolve (TTR) and as many other metrics as any of us can imagine.

-Roy will discuss the impact of automation at HDI 2018.
+Roy discussed the impact of automation at HDI Conference & Expo.

 About a decade ago, we started talking about the shift-left strategy, bringing more complex work to level 1, thus cutting the number of escalations, the time the customer was left waiting, and the cost of support.
 Part of the shift-left strategy was also to move the simpler and more repetitive issues into a user-facing knowledge base so that end users could resolve as many issues as possible by themselves.
 As the simpler fixes moved out into self-help, level 1 was left with more complex issues.